Sonnet 376

 Sonnet 369

-Of lovers true, now ever cleft asunder—
+Of lovers true now cruelly torn asunder—

-No need to settle any further score,
+No need to settle any further score—

-All bonds are gone, bound spirits now set free;
+All bonds are gone, bound spirits now set free.

 What does it matter what was said or done,

-Or who did what unto and when and where?
+Or who did what unto, and when, and where?

 All hope lies razed, beyond a gods’ repair.